 Today I wanted to try something new: a mix between an omelette and a tortilla.
 The result is this high protein egg white wrap recipe.
 It is an adaptation of my low carb crepes and these keto protein crepes.

 Use my simple egg wraps as a base for a breakfast burrito or for lunch with a filling of your choice.
+One wrap is perfect as a light breakfast and two make a satisfying lunch.

 They have a flexible texture and are great for making ahead.